Timepiece - NEW 2023 Release! MP3 (compressed files)

 Seeking a more introspective sound to his song craft Morgan parted ways with The Lost Brigade in 2014 and recorded a new solo EP that was released independently the following year titled, ‘Empathy For Inanimate Objects’.
 Empathy as a whole was very well received and Morgan garnered his first published reviews and the inclusion in the "Best of 2015" by the Nashville Music Guide while drawing comparisons to artists like Elliott Smith and Tom Brosseau.

 However, things were about to change radically in both good and bad ways.
-A new relationship would blossom into marriage, but the joyfulness of newly found love would swing back-n-forth on life’s emotional pendulum with the trauma of losing a parent to illness further compounded by a global pandemic.
+A new relationship would blossom into marriage, but the joyfulness of newfound love would be stifled by the grief of losing a parent to illness, further compounded by the global pandemic.
 Like many artists, Matthew would take this time off to look inward and take stock of the things that really matter.
-The result of this reflection would be a brand new album composed of songs crafted as a testament; a time capsule to document the highs and lows of living through one of the most challenging and significant periods in modern history.
+The result of this reflection would be a brand new album, 'Timepiece' composed of songs crafted as a testament; a time capsule to document the highs and lows of living through one of the most challenging and significant periods in modern history.

 Recorded over the span of three years with producer, Jay Alton (Columbus, OH) and featuring local musicians “Timepiece” stands as an eye witness account to the turbulent discord of American life lived during the early twenty-first century.
 It boldly speaks to the division of a country on political and social issues such as institutionalized racial violence, gender and sexual liberty and freedom of expression, incidents of mass violence, and political derision bordering on insanity, all of which simmering to a boiling point under the backdrop of the worst global pandemic experienced in a century.